aai-institute/beyond-jupyter/refactoring-journey/README.md

  5. [sensAI](step05-sensai/README.md)

     This step introduces the high-level library sensAI, which will enable more flexible, declarative model specifications down the line.
-    It furthermore facilitates logging, model evaluation and helps with other minor details.

  6. [Feature Representation](step06-feature-representation/README.md)